relativitydev/relativity.testing.framework.api/source/Relativity.Testing.Framework.Api.Documentation/articles/Using-Field-Service.md

-﻿Before you can use the ApiComponent, remember to configure and rely on ApiComponent.
+﻿Before you can use the [ApiComponent](/api/Relativity.Testing.Framework.Api.ApiComponent.html), remember to configure and rely on [CoreComponent](https://probable-happiness-2926a3e8.pages.github.io/api/Relativity.Testing.Framework.CoreComponent.html).

-After that, we can resolve field service:
+After that, we can resolve [field service](/api/Relativity.Testing.Framework.Api.Services.IFieldService.html):

 ```
 [Test]